JoniBife/DragonslayerEngine/README.md

 # Dragonslayer Engine

 A simple 3D rendering engine that can be easily integrated in any c++ application.
 Currently supports OpenGL only.
-Even through the engine was designed to be integrated in a game engine.
+Even though the engine was designed to be integrated in a game engine.
 It can be used by any application that required 3D rendering.

 ## Using the engine
 ```C++